 Start planning as early as possible: The truth is that in this admissions climate, your journey to university needs to begin way before you start your college applications.
 This is especially true if you are interested in graduate school or a specialized program like medical school or law schools in Canada.
 You need to research the profession you are interested in and make sure you are on the right path to getting admitted to the right school.
 That means making sure that you take the right courses, get involved in the right extracurriculars, and get the right jobs that will make your high school resume stand out.
 You can enlist the help of college advisors to aid you in this process.

 Get some help from the experts: You'll probably agree that this process sounds very complex and maybe even a little overwhelming.
 The truth is that it can be if you don't have the right information and the right tools.
-That's why we recommend investing in a Canadian university admissions consultant, as they can help you maximize your chances of getting admission.
+That's why we recommend investing in a university admissions consulting, as they can help you maximize your chances of getting admission.
 They can also help you with the planning stage mentioned earlier.
 For example, if you hope to become a doctor, you will need to know the right extracurriculars for medical school.
 Additionally, they can guide you through the different application systems and processes, as well as provide strategies to help you create the strongest application possible.

 Want to know more about how Canadian university admissions consultants can help you?
 Check out this infographic: